kpuka/SIMAH/_resources/03 research-proposal.md

   - protocol
 ---
 <!--more-->

-Review of how research proposal should be structured, primarily focusing on the objectives/aims and analyses plan sections.
+Topic: Review of how research proposal should be structured, primarily focusing on the objectives/aims and analyses plan sections.

 # Part 1: Objectives and Aims
 ## Purpose of Research Proposal